-

 afternoon in good company.
 Concerts given to Clubs and Societies and

 for charitable events.
-Vacancies exist for tenors and basses
+Vacancies exist in all voices.

 -